vanhuycx/krypto_website/README.md

 ## Introduction

 Using Web 3.0 methodologies, Solidity and Metamask, I build my first real Web 3.0 Application - from start to finish.

+Steps to initilize and run the project:
+1. cd ./client
+2. npm install
+3. npm run dev